-Hiding within Plain Sight - The Nightjar Project
+Hiding in Plain Sight - The Nightjar Project

 Mark Gibbs explores the mechanics and poetics of camouflage though dark lens of Nightjars.